solarwinds/appoptics-apm-node/guides/apm-release-process.md

 3. PRE-PUBLISH STEPS
     * create a release in `appoptics/appoptics-apm-node` and write appropriate release notes.
         * detail any breaking changes.
-    * update https://github.com/librato/ao-kb-docs/tree/master/kb/apm_tracing/nodejs as needed. this is typically for changes in the supported packages matrix.
+    * create a [Documentation Jira](https://swicloud.atlassian.net/wiki/spaces/CSS/pages/386760723/Documentation+Change+Process) as needed. this is typically for changes in the supported packages matrix.
     * execute `git pull` or `git fetch` followed by a merge or rebase to make sure that there have not been any changes to github that are not reflected in the local copy. if there have been